 Even though most lectures in these programs are held in English, it’s useful to learn the basics of the official language there, just to make your life a little easier and to make friends with the locals in no time!

-Before you move for your semester abroad, you should try to get familiar with the city where you’re going to stay.
+Before you move for your semester abroad, you should try to get familiar with the city you chose to live in.
 Today, there is a wide range of options that will help you learn more about that place.
 From Google Maps and walking tour apps to VR virtual guides, it’s possible to gather valuable information about the city of your choice before you even move there.

 Likewise, don’t forget to read about the costs of living in the city of your choice.
 Even though most student exchange programs include some grants to cover students’ expenses, those sums might not be enough.
 In line with that, it would be smart to consider some options to make some money while you’re studying abroad.
 While this shouldn’t be a full-time job because you need to focus on your studies, doing a part-time job will make your stay there more comfortable and fun.